hr-discussion-job-interview-with-answers-from-women-applying-jobs

 Find the right partners and allies

-Since fair chance hiring involves different aspects, there’s no harm in looking for assistance.
+Support exists for companies adopting fair chance hiring, and since the practice involves different aspects, there’s no harm in leaning on that assistance.
 Partner with local organizations that guide you through the laws and policies you must comply with and practices you can adopt to get started with fair chance employment.
 Working with a recruiter is another alliance you can try to connect with formerly incarcerated candidates to fill your openings and add value to your company.

 Review your policies and recruitment elements